datayoga-io/datayoga/docs/src/guide/installation.md

 ## Using the Spark runner

-In order to run a Job as an ETL (Extract-Transform-Load) job, DataYoga support Spark.
+In order to run a Job as an ETL (Extract-Transform-Load) job, DataYoga also supports Spark as a `runner`.

 ### Install local Spark runner